Protests against the Russo-Ukrainian war (2022–present): Other professional communities

 Open letters against the war were also published by professional associations of doctors and healthcare workers, NGO workers, lawyers, psychologists and psychiatrists, teachers, students, economists, employees of IT companies, workers of culture and art, comedians, workers in the beauty and fashion industry, film makers, advertising and gaming industries, designers, animators, and architects.

 Arrests

 By March 6, reports regarding citizens arrested for protesting reached over 4000; an estimated 4888 protestors became the victim of the arrest in 69 cities.
 About 2319 people were detained in Moscow as of March 7, and more reports suggested that police might retain more people than the issued list.

 St. Petersburg continually witnessed the proliferation of mass detentions, with 750 detained among 1500 participants.
 In other locations, 1061 people were arrested among 1200 people who participated in the demonstration.

 Putin introduced prison sentences of up to 15 years for publishing "fake news" about Russian military operations.
 More than 2,000 people were charged by May 2022 under the laws prohibiting "fake" information about the military.
+As of December 2022, more than 4,000 people were prosecuted for criticizing the war in Ukraine.